parsiya/borrowedtime/README.md

 ![project open](.github/project-open.gif)

 ## Templates
 Borrowed Time can customize project structure and generated files with templates.
+To edit templates use the `config edit` command to open the config directory in the default editor.

 ### Project Templates
 Project templates are JSON files in the following structure.
 They use the Go